ianb821/IBActionSheet/README.md

 ```

-It behaves just like the UIActionSheet method, and in fact, it will receive notifications from a UIActionSheet as well
+It behaves just like the UIActionSheet method, and in fact, it will receive notifications from a UIActionSheet as well.

 Then you get to the good stuff, to customize the action sheet, you can choose from the following: